Introduction and Definition of a Function

 A surjective function, also known as an onto function, is a type of function in mathematics where every element in the codomain is mapped to by at least one element in the domain.
 In other words, a function is surjective if it covers the entire codomain, leaving no element without a pre-image in the domain.

-A function f from a domain set A to a codomain set B is surjective (onto) if, for every element b in the codomain B , there exists at least one element a in the domain A such that f(a) = b:
+A function from a domain set to a codomain set is surjective (onto) if, for every element in the codomain , there exists at least one element in the domain such that

 In simpler terms, a surjective function ensures that there are no “leftover” elements in the codomain without a corresponding element in the domain.
 Every element in the codomain is the result of applying the function to at least one element in the domain.